barumau/pandunia/polski/polski-pandunia.md

 Bułgaria - Bolgaria
 bułka gotowana na parze - mantu
 być - si
-być mistrzem (być ekspertem) - mesta
+być mistrzem (być ekspertem) - fa mestre
 być o; dyskutować o - tema
 być obok - lata
 być poddanym, doświadczyć, doświadczać (ubierniający czasownik) - be